top of page

 Detrimental effects of long term crating

 To know when it is time is hard.
 What's imperative is that you utilize the time with your dog in the home together when they're not crated to teach them how to behave.
 Whereas you should normally remove all temptations for practicing destructive behaviors (and all needs to potty so there's no chance of accidents), I would advise that on certain occasions when you have the bandwidth you should allow for the presence of learning lessons.
 Bring the wicker baskets back out, lay out a couple shoes, or magazines.
 Be ready to jump into action if they interact with prohibited items.
 This way you are making rules clear.
-If you're not able to jump in then do not have those items around, as you're not in control of the associations that could be learned without you, like chewing up shoes being fun and stimulating.
-Pay the most attention to things that absorb your smell or that are fun to chew up.
-Shoes and socks hit both those categories so they become a primary target.
-Put them all away when you can’t teach about them.
-If dogs aren’t able to interact with them they grow up less likely to target them, as they’re just not a part of their habits.
-If you do have items out and your dog is not interacting with prohibited items please capture that behavior and make sure it's rewarded.
+If you're not able to jump in, then do not have those items around, as you're not in control of the associations that could be learned without you, like chewing up shoes becoming fun and stimulating.

-On the potty training front, the shortest advice is do not let a situation arise where your dog needs to have an accident.
+On the potty training front, the shortest advice is, do not let a situation arise where your dog needs to have an accident.
 You should take them outside constantly.
 They'd prefer it naturally anyway, so given enough access it should be easy to potty train.
 The problem of course is we're busy, and we often don't live right on top of grass like people might who have backyards; we live up flights of stairs.
 You should invest your time and energy up front to have the best success though.
 Short cuts like potty pads in the house make potty training harder.

 Accidents in transport